 Types of Working Dogs

-There are several different types of working dogs, so lumping them all together concerning how they will react with other pets like fish doesn’t make sense.
-Here’s a taste the different types of working dogs:
+There are several types of working dogs, so lumping them all together concerning how they will react with other pets like fish doesn’t make sense.
+Here’s a taste of the different types of working dogs:

 - Assistance dogs